Research-Based

 Pacific Foods

-Another top pick for high-quality bone broth is Pacific Foods Organic bone broth.
-Like Kettle & Fire, it is free of unnecessary additives but contains some seasonings to add flavor, such as onions, carrots, and celery.
-Pacific Foods bone broth is also more budget-friendly when compared to Kettle & Fire, at almost $2 less for a 16-ounce container.
+Another top choice is Pacific Foods Organic bone broth.
+Like Kettle & Fire, it avoids unnecessary additives while including flavorful seasonings such as onions, carrots, and celery.
+Pacific Foods offers better value at nearly $2 less per 16-ounce container compared to Kettle & Fire.

 GET THE BEST PRICE ON PACIFIC FOODS